mjordan/larkm/README.md

 Visit `http://127.0.0.1:8000/ark:12345/x9062cdde7f9d6` using `curl -Lv`.
 You will see a redirect to `https://example.com/foo`.

-To see the configured metadata and committment statement for the ARK instead of resolving to its target, append `?info` to the end of the ARK, e.g., `http://127.0.0.1:8000/ark:12345/x9062cdde7f9d6?info`.
+To see the configured metadata and commitment statement for the ARK instead of resolving to its target, append `?info` to the end of the ARK, e.g., `http://127.0.0.1:8000/ark:12345/x9062cdde7f9d6?info`.

 ### Creating a new ARK